turbot/guardrails-samples/hub_content/policy_packs/gcp/network/enforce_default_vpc_network_not_used_for_project/README.md

 ---
 organization: Turbot
 category: ["public cloud"]
-icon_url: "/images/plugins/turbot/aws.svg"
+icon_url: "/images/plugins/turbot/gcp.svg"
-brand_color: "#FF9900"
+brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Enforce AWS EC2 instances to use approved AMIs and/or publisher accounts"
+display_name: "Enforce default VPC network is not used within GCP projects"
-short_name: "enforce_unapproved_ami_publisher_for_instance"
+short_name: "enforce_default_vpc_network_not_used_for_project"
-description: "Guardrails policy pack to stop/terminate EC2 instances that use unapproved AMIs and/or publisher accounts."
+description: "Ensure that default VPC networks is not being used within GCP projects."
 mod_dependencies:
-  - "@turbot/aws"
+  - "@turbot/gcp"
-  - "@turbot/aws-iam"
+  - "@turbot/gcp-iam"
-  - "@turbot/aws-ec2"
+  - "@turbot/gcp-network"
 ---

-# Enforce AWS EC2 instances to use approved AMIs and/or publisher accounts
+# Enforce default VPC networks is not used within GCP projects

-This Policy Pack stops/terminates EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
-It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and stop/terminate unapproved instances.
+This Policy Pack ensures that default VPC networks is not being used within GCP projects, using Terraform.
+It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and delete default VPC networks.

 ## Documentation